makersacademy/bowling-challenge/README.md

 As a player,
 So I want to play the Bowling Game,
-I want to make my first roll.
+I want to roll a bowl.